Code-Institute-Submissions/diogo-pessoa-MyBucketList_AprResub/README.md

   - [sample email](https://github.com/diogo-pessoa/MyBucketList/blob/master/emailTemplate/emailBody.png)
 - Inspirational quotes under Add your goal Form

-- On Send email Form add a button to hide email form again, if I'm still creating the list.
+- On Send email Form added a button to hide email form again, if I'm still creating the list.
 To avoid space while I'm still working on my list.

 ### Features left to implement

 - Email form currently sends email to one destination at a time.
 This can be extended to accept a list of email.
-Then we can add a bucketList buddy when sending this list ourselves
+Then we can add a bucket list buddy when sending this list ourselves

 ## Technologies Used

 This Project uses HTML5/CSS3 with dynamic content added with JavaScript.
 Frameworks and technologies used are:
-- [Bootstrap](https://getbootstrap.com/) - for it's handy Grid system
+- [Bootstrap](https://getbootstrap.com/) - for all the functionalities provided and  great Grid system
-- [githubPages](https://pages.github.com/) - for the Deployment of this project unde my github-io space.
+- [githubPages](https://pages.github.com/) - for the Deployment of this project under my github-io space.
 - [JQuery](https://jquery.com/)
-  - Interactive Javascript
+  - Interactive JavaScript
 - [JQueryUI](https://learn.jquery.com/jquery-ui/)
   - leveraging the `sortable` and `disableSelection` functions from jQuery use
 - [emailJs](https://www.emailjs.com/)